-The principal activity of the Company is the provision of insurance broking services to the car and van markets.
+The principal activity of the Company is the provision of insurance broking services to the car, van and taxi markets.
 The Company is a member of the Key Topco Limited group of companies (the 'Group'), an insurance broking group in the UK, with internal underwriting capacity available in Gibraltar.